 The shoes may rub at the back of your ankle even if they fit properly.
 This is because they might be hard and robust and need to be softened or broken in.
 Softening of shoes depends on the material used in the shoe and it is observed that leather and suede soften more easily than synthetic materials.

-Leather conditioner is used for this purpose which activates the natural oils within the leather.
+A leather conditioner is used for this purpose which activates the natural oils within the leather.
 They in return work to increase moisture which helps in softening the shoe.
 Another simple method used to soften your shoes is explained below.

 - Soak some newspaper sheets in water